andreidobrinski/nestjs-complete-developers-guide-course-udemy/notes.md

 - if they get access to the app's db table, they compare the user's hashed passwords against their existing table
 - if they find a match, they know what the user's password must be
 - solution to this is to salt the hashed passwords

+## Middlewares, Interceptors, Guards

+Order:

+1. Middleware
+2. Guards
+3. Interceptors (if available)
+4. Request Handler
+5. Interceptors (if available)
+6. Response

+Interceptors execute after any middlewares and any guards.